Laura Pausini discography

-The discography of Italian singer Laura Pausini consists of fifteen studio albums, one compilation album released for the Anglophone market only, two international greatest hits album, three live albums and five video albums, including the live DVD Amiche per l'Abruzzo, released as part of the all-female Italian ensemble of the same name.
+The discography of Italian singer Laura Pausini consists of sixteen studio albums, one compilation album released for the Anglophone market only, two international greatest hits album, three live albums and five video albums, including the live DVD Amiche per l'Abruzzo, released as part of the all-female Italian ensemble of the same name.

 Pausini's first single, "La solitudine", was released by CGD Records in February 1993, and peaked at number five on the Italian Musica e dischi Singles Chart.

 The song was included in Pausini's eponymous debut album, released in Italy on 23 April 1993.
 The album peaked at number 6 on the Italian Albums Chart, and was later released in many other European countries, peaking at number three on the Dutch Albums Chart and selling three million copies worldwide.

 Pausini's second album, Laura, was released in 1994 and sold more than four million copies worldwide.
 In November of that same year, Pausini's Spanish-language debut Laura Pausini, featuring ten translated versions of songs selected from her previous albums, was released in Spain and Latin America.

 The album was certified diamond by the Association of Phonographic and Videographic of Spain, later renamed as PROMUSICAE, and became the best-selling album of 1994 in Spain.

 Starting from 1996's Le cose che vivi—Las cosas que vives in Spanish—all of her studio albums have been released both in Italian and Spanish, except From the Inside, Pausini's English debut album, which was first released in the United States by Atlantic Records, in late 2002.
 From the Inside was later released in Europe and South America too, but it wasn't as successful as her previous albums, selling 800,000 copies worldwide.